alexeydott/DelphiLibOpenSSL/README.md

 The Delphi bindings in this repository follow the same license.

 ## PS
-A huge thank you to [Rudy Velthuis](http://rvelthuis.de/articles/articles-convert.html) for his series of posts in which he described the potential challenges of directly using compiled C code.
+A huge thanks to [Rudy Velthuis](http://rvelthuis.de/articles/articles-convert.html) for his series of posts in which he described the potential challenges of directly using compiled C code.
 You are no longer with us, but your contribution remains invaluable.